Chloe Primerano

-Chloe Primerano (born January 2, 2007) is a Canadian junior ice hockey defenceman and prospect to the Vancouver Giants of the Western Hockey League (WHL).
-She was the first female skater to be selected in the Canadian Hockey League Prospects Draft.
+Chloe Primerano (born January 2, 2007) is a Canadian college ice hockey player who is a defenceman for the University of Minnesota of the National Collegiate Athletic Association (NCAA).
+She was the first female skater to be selected in a Canadian Hockey League draft.

 Early life

 Primerano was born on January 2, 2007, in North Vancouver, to parents Joe and Fiona Primerano.
 She began playing ice hockey around the age of two or three, and would frequently play against male opponents.
-She played minor ice hockey with the Burnaby Winter Club U15 program, where during the 2021–22 season she scored two goals and 19 points in 30 regular-season games.
-In the postseason, she added two assists in three playoff games.